nleye1/git-test1/readme.md

-this is Nicks first project, well second but he forgot how to do this
+this is Nicks first project, well second but he forgot how to do this.
+Hahahahahaha